jcmsj/portfolio/about.md

 :::

 ::: info ICP Hackathon 2024
-My second hackathon where we built a blockchain-based DeFI platform aiming that would ultimately aid the Agricultural sector.
+My second hackathon where we built a blockchain-based DeFI platform that would ultimately aid the Agricultural sector.
 :::